Is my Steak Ready ?

 Yesterday evening we went out for dinner: we decided to give a shot to a new steakhouse, where I could enjoy our position on top of the food chain and honor in the best way a great New York Strip.

-After sitting and ordering, my steak arrives, and it’s lukewarm, not sizzling the way I like it.
+After sitting and ordering, my steak arrives, and its lukewarm, not sizzling the way I like it.
 I tell it to the waitress: she takes my steak away and come back couple of minutes later with the same steak still tepid.
-She asks me “Is the steak way better now?”
-I reply with an unconvinced “Hmm, ok…”.
-And she leaves.
-And I mentally leave that place for ever.
-Amen.
+She asks me Is the steak way better now?
+I reply with an unconvinced Hmm, ok

 I am intrigued by the Critical Interaction Moments (CIM) in a transaction.
 These are the moments in which the relationship between a person and a business can move to the next level of mutual trust.
 And when the customer has a problem, it surely is a CIM.

 The waiter did not replace my steak: great, she saved money for the company.
 Well, in reality, there is a cost associated with that.
 Because I was not fully satisfied, now I will not go back there anymore.
-Let’s run some basic math
+Lets run some basic math

 2 person party x 2 times a month x 3 years I live in a place = 144 dinners served that the restaurant will not get from me.
 If they make, say, 7 dollars of profit on each dinner, we are talking about 144 x 7 = 1,008$ of future profit that went in smoke.